Fly Tipping Analysis: London and England

-Instead of encouraging councils to reduce bulky waste collection service fees, perhaps it would be better to concentrate in what boroughs like Islington, Bromley and Barnet are doing to achieve such low rates of fly tipping.
-Then look to apply these lessons elsewhere in the country.
+Instead of encouraging councils to reduce bulky waste collection service fees, perhaps it would be better to concentrate on what boroughs like Islington, Bromley and Barnet are doing to achieve such low rates, then look to apply these lessons elsewhere in the country.

 Other posts that might be of interest: